Establishments are a new way of interacting with intelliHR. The Establishments feature aims to help you:

-If you are part of a large organisation, it can be difficult to plan for the growth of your business, to keep track of what roles are filled versus what roles are vacant and ensure that the jobs you create are actually valid.
+If you are part of a large organization, it can be difficult to plan for the growth of your business, to keep track of what roles are filled versus what roles are vacant, and ensure that the jobs you create are actually valid.
 The establishments feature in intelliHR is designed to help with these things.

-Establishments is a data model that can be used as the core hierarchy of your organisation structure in the intelliHR platform.
+Workforce Planning is a data model that can be used as the core hierarchy of your organization structure in the intelliHR platform.
 Establishments define what the business would look like in an ideal world and control the underlying structure of jobs.

 In the image below Megan has 4 software engineer direct reports.

 Note: the image above is a visualisation of the concept.
 It is not an actual system image.

 - The first of the images above shows Megan with 4 Software Engineers reporting into her, the Engineering Manager.